mariusavram123/cisco-notes/ENCOR/NetFlow.md

 ### Flexible NetFlow

-- Flexible NetFlow was created to aid in more complex traffic analysis configuration that is possible with traditional NetFlow
+- Flexible NetFlow was created to aid in more complex traffic analysis configuration that is not possible with traditional NetFlow

 - Flexible NetFlow allows for the use and reuse of configuration components